 Before coming to the French brand, Charles served 3 years as director of the luxury division of the Mexican department store chain El Palacio de Hierro, managing the concessions of brands such as Louis Vuitton, Tiffany, Gucci, Saint Laurent, Dior, Prada, the jewelry and Haute Horlogerie of Tane, Rolex, Cartier, Montblanc, among others, in addition to handling the customer experience of the made to measure services and personal shopping.

 He also worked from 2014 to 2016 as a retail manager for Prada in Mexico, Central America, and the Caribbean and previously spent four years as Country Manager for Fendi after being promoted from his position as Brand Manager for the brand, which he held for two years.
-Hugo Charles graduated from the Instituto Tecnologico de Monterrey in Mexico with a degree in Finance and studied a master's degree in Fashion Management at SDA Bocconi, the graduate business school of Bocconi University in Italy.
+Hugo Charles graduated from the Instituto Tecnologico de Monterrey in Mexico with a degree in Finance and studied for a master's degree in Fashion Management at SDA Bocconi, the graduate business school of Bocconi University in Italy.

 The appointment of Dior's new Director for Latin America comes after the French company implemented a strong expansion and strengthening strategy in the Mexican market in 2019.
 It is worth remembering that last October the firm opened its first independent stores in Mexico, including the first of its line for men in Latin America, in the Artz Pedregal shopping center in Mexico City.